 Your host, Francisco is one of very few orca experts in Portugal.
 The popular idea of orcas being cold waters animals is wrong.
-The orca is the 2nd most wordly distributed mammal on Earth, loosing only to humans.
+The orca is the 2nd most worldly distributed mammal on Earth, loosing only to humans.
 They can be found in ALL oceans and regularly sighted in ALL continents, from warm tropical seas to ice covered seas in the poles.
 Orcas can even be sighted in the Red Sea, Persian Gulf, Mediterranean and Hudson Bay.
 Only being absent from the Black and Baltic Sea.

-Juvenile A017 spotted in 2017
+Juvenile Ossa spotted in 2017

 This makes existence of orcas in Portugal nothing out of the extraordinary.
 Specially with the recent growth of dolphin watching companies, which enabled regular sightings of this species.
 These orcas seen in Lisbon belong to the Iberian orca population, a fish eating ecotype.
 They are the same individuals regularly seeing in the Strait of Gibraltar, Spain.
 The small number of individuals in this population (30s) imposed special protection, and since 2014 they had been designated by the IUCN as “critically endangered”.